dudeperf3ct/dudeperf3ct.github.io/_posts/2019-06-01-Kyrptonite-for-humans.md

 ### Omission neglect

 When we fail to think about what we do not know, we underestimate the importance of missing information, and this leads us to form strong opinions even when the available evidence is weak.
 This can lead to bad decisions that we later regret.

-### Optimistic bias pg 252

-Optimistic bias can be both a blessing and a risk, you should be both happy and wary if you are temperamentally optimistic.

 ### Overoptimism Tendency